dabit3/aws-appsync-react-workshop/README.md

 amplify push
 ```

-To test this out, we can go into the [AppSync Console](https://console.aws.amazon.com/appsync) & log into the API.
+To test this out, we can go into the [AppSync Console](https://console.aws.amazon.com/appsync).

-You should now see a new API called __ConferenceAPI-apiupdate__.
+Here, you should now see a new API called __ConferenceAPI-apiupdate__.
 Click on this API to view the API dashboard.

 If you click on __Schema__ you should notice that it has been created with the new __type__ field.
 Let's try it out.